hpc-unibe-ch/hpc-unibe-ch.github.io/docs/HOME_migration.md

  - a **primary group** with read/write access,
  - a **secondary group** with read only access and
  - group based **SLURM accounting**.

+There will be tools for easy access the directories using `$WORKSPACE` and `$SCRATCH` variable as well as reporting quota and fair share.

 Workspaces will be created by a research group manager using the Service Portal, where also quotas, members, and more can be managed.
 Each research group will have 10TB persistent disc space free of charge.
 Which can be used in one or more Workspaces.
 Additional storage can be purchased.